 WARNING!
 Teflon coated light bulbs are toxic to chickens.
 The Sylvania Rough Service Frosted does carry a warning on the package, but the GE Rough Service Work light 100 and 75 do not carry a warning.
 When the Teflon coated bulb is heated, it emits toxic fumes that kill the chickens.
 Be sure you do not use Teflon coated bulbs around your fowl

-SPECIAL NOTES: Sometimes chicks may have had a cold trip or extra long trip and need extra heat the first 8 hours.
-Sometimes it is necessary to have 105 degree F in one spot or area for them to go to and really warm up.
-Usually in 15-30 minutes the heat has warmed their bodies up and they will start to move around and want to start to eat and drink.
-Also we strongly recommend clean straw as bedding the first 2 weeks rather than large shavings.
-Chicks have a tendency to eat too much of the small parts of shavings and cause illness the first 2 weeks.
+SPECIAL NOTES: Sometimes chicks may have had a cold trip or extra-long trip and need extra heat the first 8 hours.
+Sometimes it is necessary to have 105 degree F in one spot or area for them to go to and warm up.
+Usually, in 15-30 minutes the heat has warmed their bodies up and they will start to move around and want to start to eat and drink.
+Also, we strongly recommend clean straw as bedding for the first 2 weeks rather than large shavings.
+Chicks tend to eat too much of the small parts of shavings and cause illness in the first 2 weeks.

-We recommend buying hatchery chicks because they are generally disease free or have less of a chance of disease exposure.
-When buying grown birds that have been potentially exposed to numerous disease and that can appear healthy at the time, could have a number of viral respiratory diseases that are not symptomatic at the time but can pass the disease to your healthy birds giving them full blown symptoms.
+A. We recommend buying hatchery chicks because they are generally disease-free or have less of a chance of disease exposure.
+When buying grown birds that have been potentially exposed to numerous diseases and that can appear healthy at the time, could have several viral respiratory diseases that are not symptomatic at the time but can pass the disease to your healthy birds giving them full-blown symptoms.

-Why do we only sell baby chicks February - October?
+Q?
+Why do we only sell baby chicks February – September?

-Most chickens are more comfortable to sleep on a roost rather than the floor.
-As young chicks they stay on the floor, but soon start looking for a place to jump to or roost.
-We recommend for chicks to set up some poles about 12 inches off the floor and periodically raise the poles after all the chicks have master that height.
-Depending of the breed at 8 months of age you can keep the pole height about 4-7 feet high.
+A. Most chickens are more comfortable to sleep on a roost rather than the floor.
+As young chicks, they stay on the floor, but soon start looking for a place to jump to or roost.
+We recommend for chicks to set up some poles about 12 inches off the floor and periodically raise the poles after all the chicks have mastered that height.
+Depending on the breed, at 8 months of age, you can keep the pole height about 4-7 feet high.
 1-2 inch diameter round poles work good and you can use PVC or wooded poles depending on bantams or standard sizes.
 Metal poles are not good (metal conducts the cold too much in winter).
 Some chicken types do not like to roost like the Silkie.
-Most chicken roost and a roost pole should be available for your chickens.
+Most chickens roost and a roost pole should be available for your chickens.

-In a short answer a Standard breed is the large version of the breed/variety and a Bantam breed is the miniature version of the Standard breed.
+A. In a short answer, a Standard breed is the large version of the breed/variety and a Bantam breed is the miniature version of the Standard breed.